The Jazz Singer: Plot

 Afterward, Jack returns to the Rabinowitz home.
 He kneels at his father's bedside and the two converse fondly: "My son—I love you."
 Sara suggests that it may help heal his father if Jack takes his place at the Yom Kippur service.
 Mary arrives with the producer, who warns Jack that he'll never work on Broadway again if he fails to appear on opening night.
-Jack can not decide.
+Jack cannot decide.
 Mary challenges him: "Were you lying when you said your career came before everything?"
 Jack is unsure if he even can replace his father: "I haven't sung Kol Nidre since I was a little boy."
 His mother tells him, "Do what is in your heart, Jakie—if you sing and God is not in your voice—your father will know."
 The producer cajoles Jack: "You're a jazz singer at heart!"

 At the theater, the opening night audience is told that there will be no performance.
 Jack sings the Kol Nidre in his father's place.
 His father listens from his deathbed to the nearby ceremony and speaks his last, forgiving words: "Mama, we have our son again."
 The spirit of Jack's father is shown at his side in the synagogue.
 Mary has come to listen.
 She sees how Jack has reconciled the division in his soul: "a jazz singer—singing to his God."

 "The season passes—and time heals—the show goes on."
 Jack, as "The Jazz Singer", is now appearing at the Winter Garden theater, apparently as the featured performer opening for a show called Back Room.
 In the front row of the packed theater, his mother sits alongside Yudelson.
 Jack, in blackface, performs the song "My Mammy" for her and for the world.